 Dynamic volume provisioning was first introduced in Kubernetes 1.4 & technology preview in Openshift 3.1.1, and now GA in 3.3.
 This feature enables storage to be dynamically provisioned ‘on-demand’ in a supported cloud environment (e.g. AWS, GCP, OpenStack).
 The StatefulSet controller automatically creates requests for storage (PersistentVolumeClaim – PVC) per pod, and the storage is provisioned (PersistentVolume – PV).
 The unique 1-to-1 binding between PV and PVC ensures a pod is always reunited with its same volume, even if scheduled on another node in the instance of failure.

-By utilising generic concepts of StatefulSet and dynamic volume provisioning, OpenShift (or Kubernetes) will make sure the right pods are scheduled and running.
-However, it cannot account for Couchbase-specific requirements in its decision making process.
+By utilizing generic concepts of StatefulSet and dynamic volume provisioning, OpenShift (or Kubernetes) will make sure the right pods are scheduled and running.
+However, it cannot account for Couchbase Server-specific requirements in its decision making process.
 For example, registering new nodes when scaling up, rebalancing and also handling migration of data at a scale-down or on node failure.
-The pod and node events are well-known to OpenShift/Kubernetes, but the actions required are database-specific.
+The pod and node events are well-known to OpenShift (or Kubernetes), but the actions required are database-specific.

-In this developer preview, Couchbase cluster lifecycle operations are built into a sidecar container which is essentially a helper container that sits alongside a standard Couchbase container in a pod.
-The sidecar uses the APIs of OpenShift/Kubernetes and Couchbase to determine cluster state, and it will safely and appropriately respond to Couchbase cluster events, such as scale-up/down and node failure.
+In this developer preview, Couchbase Server cluster lifecycle operations are built into a sidecar container which is essentially a helper container that sits alongside a standard Couchbase Server container in a pod.
+The sidecar uses the APIs of OpenShift (or Kubernetes) and Couchbase Server to determine cluster state, and it will safely and appropriately respond to Couchbase Server cluster events, such as scale-up/down and node failure.

 For instance, the sidecar can respond to the following events: